coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 2. `getProfile` : returns the profile of the logged in user
 3. `getAuthenticationURL` : constructs and returns an Auth0 authentication page URL.
 4. `refreshTokens` : This method gets the refresh token saved in our keychain and uses it to fetch a new access token from Auth0's API.
 It then returns a promise that resolves with the new access token.
 5. `loadTokens` : This method takes the callback URL from Auth0 after a successfull authentication and gets the **authorization code** from the callback URL query string.
 It then uses this code to call the Auth0 api to get the access token, user profile and refresh token.
-The access token and profile are saved in our variables while the refresh token is save in our keychain.
+The access token and profile are saved in variables while the refresh token is saved in keychain.
-6. `logout` : This method, deletes our refresh token from our keychain and sets the profile, access token and refresh token variables to `null`.
+6. `logout` : This method deletes the refresh token from keychain and sets the profile, access token and refresh token variables to `null`.

 All these methods are then returned from the module for public access.